seg/tutorials-2017/FWI_adjoint_modeling/FWIpart2.md

 * Solving an adjoint wave-equation with the data residual as the adjoint source.
 In the adjoint (reverse) time loop, cross correlate the second time derivative of the forward wavefield with the adjoint wavefield and sum over time.

 {++We start with the definition and derivation of the adjoint wave-equation and its [Devito] stencil, then we show how to compute the gradient of the conventional leas-square FWI misfit function.
-Finally we show a simple gradient on a 2D model and introduce a verification framework as well as a simple FWI gradient descent example in the notebook.
+Finally we show a simple gradient on a 2D model and introduce a verification framework as well as a simple FWI gradient descent example in the notebook **`adjoint_modeling.ipynb`**.
 As usual, this tutorial is accompanied by all the code you need to reproduce the figures.
 Go to  github.com/seg/tutorials-2017 and follow the links.++}

 ## The adjoint wave-equation